haskell-perf/checklist/README.md

 ✓ [Are you using Text or ByteString instead of String?](#are-you-using-text-or-bytestring-instead-of-string)

 ✓ [Have you considered compiling with LLVM?](#have-you-considered-compiling-with-llvm)

+## Are you compiling it?

+Running code in GHCi's interpreter will always be much slower than compiling it to a binary.

+Make sure you're compiling your code with `ghc`.

 ## Are you compiling with -Wall?